dtcenter/MET/docs/Users_Guide/config_options.rst

 *share/met/table_files/airnow_monitoring_site_locations_v2.dat*.
 This file contains ascii column data that allows lookups of latitude, longitude, and elevation for all airnow stations based on stationId and/or AqSid.

+MET_NDBC_STATIONS
+^^^^^^^^^^^^^^^^^

+The MET_NDBC_STATIONS environment variable can be used to specify a file that will override the default file.
+If set it should be a full path to the file.
+The default table can be found in the installed *share/met/table_files/ndbc_stations.xml*.
+This file contains XML content for all stations that allows lookups of latitude, longitude, and, in some cases, elevation for all stations based on stationId.

 MET_BASE
 ^^^^^^^^